kyunbhaii/GPT-from-Scratch/README.md

 This project follows the implementation demonstrated by Andrej Karpathy in his YouTube lecture: [Karpathy YT Lecture](https://www.youtube.com/watch?v=kCc8FmEb1nY)￼

 Watching the video will give you a clearer understanding of each step in the model.
-This repo includes an additional Jupyter Notebook (IPYNB) version to make the learning process easier and more interactive.
+This repo includes some additional files to make the learning process easier and more interactive.